China wants its currency, the yuan, to replace the U.S. dollar as the world's global currency. That would give it more control over its economy.

 - China would have more economic clout in relation to the United States.

 - It would support President Jinping's economic reforms.
-(Source: "Why China Wants the Yuan to Be a Reserve Currency," Bloomberg, March 23, 2015.)

 How the Yuan Is Becoming a Reserve Currency

 Why did the IMF make this decision?
-China’s leaders want to improve the standard of living to avoid another revolution.
-The PBOCPeople’s Bank of China kept the yuan at a fixed exchange rate to the dollar.
+China’s leaders want to improve the standard of living and increase its economic output.
+The Chinese have pegged the yuan to the U.S. dollar but via an adjustable peg, or “managed peg.”

 The PBOC stabilized the rate.
 It now has the freedom to allow the yuan to be a stronger tool in monetary policy.
 The drop also silenced critics of China's reforms, many of whom were members of the U.S. Congress.

 The Yuan Is Slowly Being Traded in Foreign Markets

-Former New York City Mayor Michael Bloomberg is Chair of the Working Group on U.S. RMB Trading and Clearing group.
+Former New York City Mayor Michael Bloomberg is Chair of the Working Group on U.S. RMB Trading and Clearing.
 It is creating a renminbi trading center in the United States.
-The group includes former U.S. Treasury Secretaries Hank Paulson and Tim Geithner.
+The group includes former U.S. Treasury Secretaries Hank Paulson and Timothy Geithner.
 Such a center would lower costs for U.S. companies trading with China.
 It would also allow U.S. financial companies to offer yuan-denominated hedges and other derivatives.
-(Source: "Group Promotes Trading of China Currency in U.S." The Wall Street Journal, November 20, 2015.)

-Can the Yuan Replace the Dollar as the World's Reserve Currency?
+Can the Yuan Replace the Dollar?

 The level of trade is not the only reason the U.S. dollar is the world's reserve currency.
 The strength of the U.S. economy instills trust.
 Most important are the transparency of U.S. financial markets and the stability of its monetary policy.

-On the other hand, Stuart Oakley, managing director of Nomura, pointed out in a 2013 article that China owns $5 trillion of unallocated central bank reserves and these could be in yuan.
+On the other hand, Stuart Oakley, managing director of Nomura, pointed out in a 2013 article that China owns $4 trillion to $5 trillion of unallocated central bank reserves and these could be in yuan.
 As more bilateral swap lines are set up and China moves further down its path of capital market liberalization, central banks' appetite to own this currency will grow.